Skip to main content

 This legal standard has a direct and meaningful parallel within your own physiology.
 Your body possesses its own intricate systems for managing challenges, and these systems function optimally when they are not subjected to sustained, unyielding pressure.

-A that introduces coercion, whether through substantial penalties or undue influence, can inadvertently trigger the very physiological stress responses it is meant to alleviate.
+A wellness program that introduces coercion, whether through substantial penalties or undue influence, can inadvertently trigger the very physiological stress responses it is meant to alleviate.
 This creates a paradox where an initiative designed to promote health becomes a source of chronic biological strain.

 The Body’s Internal Communication Network